plataplomo/hummingbot/workflow/security_audit_additional_findings.md

 This document contains additional security findings discovered through a comprehensive security scan of the CyberDeltaEngine codebase that were not covered in the original security audit.
 The scan focused on identifying common security vulnerabilities including dangerous function usage, injection risks, cryptographic issues, and data exposure vulnerabilities.

+**Last Updated**: 2025-06-24

 ## Key Findings

 ### 1. No Critical Security Vulnerabilities Found

 The security scan revealed that the codebase follows secure coding practices with:
-- ✅ No usage of dangerous functions (`eval()`, `exec()`, `pickle`)
+- ✅ No usage of dangerous functions (`eval()`, `exec()`, `pickle`, `marshal`) - Verified
-- ✅ No SQL injection vulnerabilities (no database queries found)
+- ✅ No SQL injection vulnerabilities (uses JSON file storage, no SQL database) - Verified
-- ✅ No hardcoded credentials in production code
+- ✅ No hardcoded credentials in production code - Verified
-- ✅ No insecure WebSocket connections (ws://)
+- ✅ No insecure WebSocket connections (all use wss://) - Verified
-- ✅ No XML parsing vulnerabilities
+- ✅ No XML parsing vulnerabilities (no XML parsing libraries used) - Verified
-- ✅ No command injection risks in production code
+- ✅ No command injection risks (no subprocess/os.system usage) - Verified
-- ✅ No unsafe YAML loading
+- ✅ No unsafe YAML loading (uses yaml.safe_load) - Verified
-- ✅ No SSL/TLS certificate validation bypasses
+- ✅ No SSL/TLS certificate validation bypasses - Verified
-- ✅ No timing attack vulnerabilities in authentication
+- ✅ No timing attack vulnerabilities in authentication (uses asymmetric crypto) - Verified

 ### 2. Minor Security Considerations